 What is the problem with “Animal Gifting”?

-You could be gifting a bird flu outbreak, diabetes, heart disease, a slaughterhouse, childhood trauma, a climate crisis and a forest fire.
+When you purchase an "animal gift", you could in fact be gifting a bird flu outbreak, a slaughterhouse, childhood trauma, a climate crisis or a forest fire.
 In addition to the massive number of animals who suffer in animal farms and slaughterhouses, your gift could lead to the burning of forests for the expansion of animal agriculture, as well as an increased consumption of animal fat leading to significant health issues, such as diabetes, heart disease and cancer.

 What are the solutions?